Amazon Strikes First-Look Deal With Pop-Star Lizzo

 Cheng called her a “force of positivity”.

-Lizzo starred in feature film Hustlers and voiced a character in UglyBolls, but this marks her first major move in television.
+Lizzo starred in feature film Hustlers and voiced a character in UglyDolls, but this marks her first major move in television.

 She broke through with the release of her third studio album, which includes single such as Juice and Tempo.
 Her success meant that Good As Hell, her 2016 single, climbed back up the charts.